NOTE: Only students in SAIC's First-Year Scholars Program may register for this class.

 Our time on the study trip will primarily be used for visiting and learning about sites, collections, and the people who study and live amongst them.
 We will also be gathering reference information to document what we are looking at and learning about: sketches, drawings, lists, diagrams, photographs, research notes, and reflective writing.
 There will be two assignments (one studio, one academic) that we will work on in Siena.

-FYSP students will have unusual access to Siena’s resources through our partnership with the staff and faculty at the Siena Art Institute (SART).
-The class will be physically based at SART who will provide classroom facilities with Wi-Fi, obtain accommodations for our students, facilitate access to Siena resources, furnish (as needed) guest lecturers who are appropriate to the themes and content of specific classes and provide logistical support and referral services to SAIC faculty as needed.
-Students will have a common workspace (mostly for digital and drawing work) at SART, but they will spend most of their time in Siena investigating archives, visiting public and private collections, artists’ studios and/or researchers’ labs.
+FYSP students will have unusual access to Siena's resources through our partnership with the staff and faculty at the Siena Art Institute (Sart).
+The class will be physically based at Sart and they will provide classroom facilities with Wi-Fi, obtain accommodations for our students, facilitate access to Siena resources, furnish (as needed) guest lecturers who are appropriate to the themes and content of specific classes and provide logistical support and referral services to SAIC faculty as needed.
+Students will have a common workspace (mostly for digital and drawing work) at Sart, but they will spend most of their time in Siena investigating archives, visiting public and private collections, artists' studios and/or researchers' labs.
 Through these contacts they will learn about the ways in which the history and cultural traditions of Siena inform daily life and identity today.

 These activities will be augmented by day trips: to Florence to learn about achievements in Renaissance art, architecture and science; to San Gimignano to see the extant medieval towers there and visit Galleria Continua, a well-known contemporary art space; to the abandoned Abbey of San Galgano in the Tuscan countryside; and to visit the Giardino di Tarocchi (a sculpture garden on the theme of Tarot cards by Nikki St. Phalle) in Capalbio, Tuscany.

 Credits: 3 credits Contemporary Practices, Research Studio II